tie

 Sheriff Carmine Marceno

-Thanks for visiting the Lee County Sheriff’s Office home page.
+Thanks you for visiting the Lee County Sheriff’s Office home page.
 I can’t tell you how excited and humbled I am to serve as your Sheriff.

 Keeping you safe is my number one priority.
 That means having only the best law enforcement team you can find.
 We are forward thinkers, innovative and effective in every aspect of this agency.